-The European Travel Information and Authorization System (ETIAS) is an upcoming requirement for Canadians to visit any and all of the 26 countries within the Schengen Area.
+The European Travel Information and Authorisation System (ETIAS) is an upcoming requirement for Canadians to visit any and all of the 26 countries within the Schengen Area.

 However, Europe is home to a number of microstates that are closely connected to the European Union (EU) and Schengen Zone without being official members.

-This has left many Canadian travelers wondering if they will need the ETIAS to visit these tiny but popular European destinations.
+This has left many Canadian travellers wondering if they will need the ETIAS to visit these tiny but popular European destinations.

 What will the requirements be for Canadian citizens who wish to visit Vatican City, race down the ski slopes of Andorra, or go to the Monaco Grand Prix?

 Microstates are independent countries with a very small land area and/or population.
 Exact definitions of the term vary, but it is generally agreed that several exist in Europe.

 Throughout history, there have been many more European microstates, with many cities like Venice maintaining independent rule.
 Most have since merged into larger countries.
 However, some, like San Marino, continue to be self-governing.

 The following 6 tiny sovereign states are generally regarded as the modern microstates of Europe:

 - Vatican City

 Of these 6, Malta is a full member of the European Union (EU), while Liechtenstein is a member of the European Free Trade Association (EFTA).
 Both are part of the Schengen Area.